-- Contact the CSD immediately if you are unable to continue as a notetaker so that alternate arrangements can be made.
+- Contact firstname.lastname@example.org immediately if you are unable to continue as a notetaker so that alternate arrangements can be made.

 The Center for Students with Disabilities (CSD) is currently seeking a qualified and reliable notetaker for the courses listed below.
 Notetaking assistance is provided as an accommodation for students whose documented disabilities interfere with their abilities to take notes.
 Notes provided are for a student’s personal study use only and are not to be shared with other individuals.
 This service is provided as a necessary academic accommodation and is not considered a substitute for a student’s full participation in each class.